typemiguel/WalnutiQ/README.md

 [WalnutiQ](http://walnutiq.com)
 ==========

-“*When we hit our lowest point, we are open to the greatest change.*” ~ Avatar Anng
+“*When we hit our lowest point, we are open to the greatest change.*” ~ Avatar Aang

 [![Build Status](https://travis-ci.org/quinnliu/WalnutiQ.png)](https://travis-ci.org/quinnliu/WalnutiQ)